 We would need to ascertain:

-• The number / percentage of shares to be gifted.
+Considering the number or percentage of shares to be gifted.

-• The shareholding structure pre and post any gift.
+Reviewing the shareholding structure before and after any gift.

-• The residence status of the donor and donee.
+Taking into account the residence status of both the donor and the donee.

 There may be a relief available to reduce or eliminate the amount chargeable to tax but the availability of the relief depends upon the facts of the case.

-There may also be an income tax charge, payable by your adult child, if the asset gifted is shares in an employing company and could be attacked by HMRC as a reward for their services.
+Your adult child may also face an income tax charge if you gift them shares in an employing company, as HMRC could challenge this as a reward for their services.

-If you are gifting other business assets such as a sole trade business or an interest in a partnership, then, again, we would need to review the position to see exactly what is being gifted, if reliefs are available and what underlying assets are owned by the business.
+If you gift other business assets, such as a sole trade business or a partnership interest, we will need to review the details to determine exactly what you are gifting, whether any reliefs apply, and what underlying assets the business owns.

 In addition, you will also need to consider inheritance tax when giving away an asset.